avenaradio/duolingo-course-word-list/README.md

-# duolingo-course-word-list
-New words in each section
+# Words of Duolingo course
+## Extraction Excel-VBA

+Only new words, ordered by section